 You can access this service after you turn 55.

-This option allows you to access your pension as a taxable income and adjust the amount and schedule of the payments as and when you need to and leave the rest of your pension invested.
+- Flexi-access income drawdown.
+Access your pension as a taxable income and adjust the amount and schedule of the payments as and when you need to and leave the rest of your pension invested.
 You can combine this with the PCLS.

 Pension drawdown comes with some inheritance tax benefits after you have died.
 Any funds that are left in your pension are passed to your beneficiaries without any inheritance tax.
 They can continue to use the drawdown as you could.
 They may incur income tax on the payments if you die over the age of 75.

 Moneyfarm ready made portfolios